The dingo—Australia's only native canid—is descended from south Asian wolves. The current scientific name is Canis familiaris.

 Dingoes are Australia's largest meat-eater (carnivore) and hunt many kinds of animals.
 They hunt mainly at night.
 Depending on the size of the prey, dingoes may hunt alone or in packs.

-The dingo is a generalist predator and will search widely for food and eat whatever it finds.
+The dingo is an opportunistic and generalist predator that will search widely for food and eat whatever it finds.

-Dingoes generally eat small native mammals, introduced feral animals and some domestic animals.
-Discarded food from campers and fishers are also eaten when the opportunity arises.
+Dingoes generally eat small to medium native mammals, some introduced feral animals and some domestic animals.
+Discarded food from dumps, camps and fishers are also eaten when the opportunity arises.

 Are dingoes considered native to Australia?